lopanapol/sentium-pico/README.md

 Pretty simple:

 - Move your mouse around to interact with the pixels
-- Click to place energy cubes (they need food to survive and reproduce)
 - The pixels will automatically save their state, so you can close and reopen later

 That's it.
 The rest is just observation.